Zorg33/NerdQAxe_hashrate_benchmark/README.md

 # NerdQAxe_hashrate_benchmark
 A small python script for benchmarking the Hashrate of the NerdQAxe which has different variables that need adjustment as compared to the Bitaxe Benchmark.

+THIS FORK IS MAINLY FOR OPTIMIZATION PURPOSES
+- MUCH FASTER - Finds the best setting within an hour
+- HASHRATE EFFICIENCY CONDITIONS - Must be > 99.5%

+Easiest is to use the best found configuration and maybe add +10mV just to be sure.
+You can test the exact setting with the +10mV if it increases the hashrate efficiency.

 ## Disclaimer

 Please use this tool responsibly.
 Overclocking and voltage modifications can potentially damage your hardware if not done carefully.
 Always ensure proper cooling and monitor your device during benchmarking.